ssubrahmaniyan/caches_mmu/doc/mkl1icache.md

 This structure holds the tag bits of each corresponding line in the `data_arr`.
 3. `replacement`: This is an instance of the [`mkreplacement`](./mkreplacement.md) module and provides the replacement policy to replace lines in an n-way (n>1) associative cache.
-4. `rg_valid`: This is an array of `sets` entries, with each entry being `ways`-bits wide.
+4. `rg_valid`: This is an array of `sets` registers, with each register being `ways`-bits wide.
 This structure indicates which ways of a particular set are valid.
 5. `wr_ram_response`: This is a wire of enum type [`RespState`](./cache_types.md#type-definitions) which indicates if a core request is a hit or miss in the `tag_arr`.
 6. `wr_ram_hitword`: This is a wire of `respwidth`-bits which contains the hit word from the ram if `wr_ram_response` indicates a hit in `tag_arr`.
 On a ram miss it holds `0`.